Fertility Medication Reference Guide

 Metformin or Glucophage

-directed and is discontinued when you become pregnant.
-It helps to allow for better stimulation with
+discontinued when you become pregnant.
+It helps to allow for better

 NEEDLE AND SYRINGE GUIDE